-In addition to flex industrial space, which could be incorporated into mixed use developments, the study area could likely support one industrial park between 200 and 300 acres in size by 2030.
-The an area within three-miles of the Lane Street interchange would be the most attractive location for a new industrial park.
+In addition to flex industrial space, which could be incorporated into mixed use developments, the study area could likely support one industrial park between 250 and 350 acres in size by 2030.
+Land compiled within three-miles of the I-85 interchange would be most competitive for the development of an industrial park.